Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 * Nuitka must have been installed.
 Use the version 0.6.3 or later.
 We will need several support aspects, that are not part of earlier releases, like:
     - availability of experimental feature ``pefile``
-    - numpy plugin must be available under its new name ``numpy``
-    - Tkinter plugin must be available under its new name ``tk-inter``

 ------
 ## Preparation
-Before you can compile your script, you must execute it in a way that traces and records all Python ``import`` statements.
+Before you can compile your script, you must execute it in a way that logs all Python ``import`` statements.

 You need **all** of the following files in the **same folder**:
 * ``yourscript.py`` - script created by you